 - Watch Holy Discontent (42 min.)

-- Contact Milton to let him know you will be assisting Simple Church as a Cheerleading Pastor.
+- Contact Milton to let him know you will be assisting Simple Church as a supporting Pastor.

 OPTION 3 — LAUNCHING PAD is for those who are willing to tithe-the-attendance.
 The focuse is on Kingdom growth and expansion.

 An Option 3 supporter might say, “I would like to meet with laypeople one evening a week to help them complete PhaseONE training.
 Then when they start PhaseTWO, I will repeat the PhaseONE training with another group of Simple Church planters.”
-Option 3 gives you an “Cheerleading Pastor” Simple Church account.
+Option 3 links you with planter via an “Supportive Pastor” Simple Church account.
 You will be able to: